Scaling Async Lease Parsing Pipelines with Celery and Redis

 return wrapper

-Commercial leases contain highly structured financial obligations (base rent, CAM charges, CPI adjustments) that require strict validation.
-Parsing failures often stem from malformed PDFs, password-protected files, or missing page boundaries.
-The pipeline must distinguish between transient infrastructure errors and permanent document corruption.
+Commercial leases carry highly structured financial obligations — base rent, CAM charges, CPI adjustments — that demand strict validation before they reach the books.
+Parsing failures stem from malformed PDFs, password-protected files, or missing page boundaries, so the task must distinguish transient infrastructure errors (retry) from permanent document corruption (dead-letter).
+Typed-decimal coercion here mirrors the metadata normalization standards enforced at the canonical boundary, applied early so bad data never travels.

 from typing import Dict, Any